startup-boilerplate/homepage/README.md

 # Material Design React based demo homepage.

-This project is a proof of concept of static React application and usage of principles of Googles Material Design, in realisation of materializecss.com guys.
+This project is a proof of concept of static React application templated by Googles Material Design and running on Docker.

 ### How to start